 Performance Measure 14.
-Number of road crashes resulting in death per 100,000 population b 15.
-Number of road crashes resulting in injury per 100,000 population b 180 or less c
+Number of road crashes resulting in death per 100,000 population a 15.
+Number of road crashes resulting in injury per 100,000 population a 180 or less c

-I ndicators of Effectiveness Target Н. Percentage of persons who self-report to driving 10km per hour or more over the speed limit $^{\rm b,d,e}$ National Average or less 1.
-Percentage of persons who self-report to driving while not wearing a seatbelt b,d,e National Average or less J. Percentage of persons who self-report to driving while suspecting they are over the prescribed alcohol limit $^{\rm b,d,e,f}$ National Average or less K. Percentage of persons who self-report to driving when using a mobile phone b,d,e National Average or less
+Indicators of Effectiveness Target Н. Percentage of persons who self-report to driving 10km per hour or more over the speed limit $^{\rm a,c,d}$ National Average or less I. Percentage of persons who self-report to driving while not wearing a seatbelt a,c,d National Average or less J. Percentage of persons who self-report to driving while suspecting they are over the prescribed alcohol limit $^{\rm a,c,d,e}$ National Average or less K. Percentage of persons who self-report to driving when using a mobile phone a,c,d National Average or less